DenizenScript/Depenizen/README.md

 15. Set `Socket.Port` to the same value as in your BungeeCord `config.yml`.
 16. Set `Socket.Password` to the same value as in your BungeeCord `config.yml`.
 17. Set `Socket.Name` to a **unique** name to identify this server.
-18. Repeat steps 10 through 17 for each server on the network.
+18. Repeat steps 9 through 17 for each server on the network.

 ### Depenizen2Sponge
 Supported Plugins: (And the sources we acquired Jar files from.)

 - None yet!
 Please see http://forum.denizenscript.com/viewtopic.php?t=39
+- You may post an issue on the issues page to request support for a plugin!

 ### DepenizenBukkit
 Supported Plugins: (And the sources we acquired Jar files from.)